 Most of Hawaii only experiences two seasons -- warm and hot.
 It can be more easily described as warm and wet in winter while hot and dry in the summer.
 And don't be fooled by the term "wet," either.
 The rainy season often involves a clear morning, gathering clouds in the afternoon and a short burst of cooling, cloud-breaking rain towards the evening.
 You have the lion's share of the day for outdoor activities.

-You'll be greeted by fairly large crowds during the coolest months of December, January and February.
+You'll be greeted by fairly large crowds during the coolest months of December, January, and February.
 That's because mainlanders are simply escaping road salt, snow and scraped windshields.
-Hawaii is a particularly popular spot for the vacation time between Christmas and New Years.
+Hawaii is a particularly popular spot for vacation time between Christmas and New Year.

-Fall is the and features sparser crowds.
+Fall is the rainiest season and features sparser crowds.
 Spring, however, is the sweet spot.
-March, April, May and June offer up the lightest crowds, cheapest prices and only a few degree dip from summertime temperatures.
+March, April, May, and June offer up the lightest crowds, cheapest prices and only a few degree dips from summertime temperatures.
 April and May offer a combination of great weather and low crowds

-during whale season to see something really spectacular.
-Humpback whales begin to arrive from cold waters all over the world to breed during the months of January, February and March.
+Book a trip during whale season to see something really spectacular.
+Humpback whales begin to arrive from cold waters all over the world to breed during the months of January, February, and March.
 If you're really lucky, you'll see the massive creatures playing with spinner dolphins just off the coast.

-Eight major islands and countless atolls make up the Hawaiian archipelago, but tourists generally choose , , or .
-You'll find beautiful beaches, towering mountains and resorts on each, but they all have their own unique flavors.
+Eight major islands and countless atolls make up the Hawaiian archipelago, but tourists generally choose Kauai, Oahu, Maui or Hawaii for vacation.
+You'll find beautiful beaches, towering mountains, and resorts on each, but they all have their own unique flavors.

 Starting in the West, you have Kauai.
 You won't find any big cities here.
 The island's government doesn't allow for the construction of buildings taller than a palm tree.
 It's laid back, quiet and incredibly lush.
 In fact, it's nicknamed "The Garden Isle."
-It's here you'll find the , the "" of Hawaii and .
+It's here you'll find the Na Pali Coast, the "Grand Canyon" of Hawaii and Hanalei Bay.
 Kauai's great for outdoor adventures and relaxing days on almost deserted beaches.

 Oahu is next.
-The island contains the ever-expanding city of Honolulu with the world-famous and its many resorts.
-This is where you'll find big city amenities, a loud nightlife and plenty of international tourists as well as the famous.
+The island contains the ever-expanding city of Honolulu with the world-famous Waikiki Beach and its many resorts.
+This is where you'll find big-city amenities, a loud nightlife and plenty of international tourists as well as the famous Pearl Harbor.
 And you can always escape the city to the North Shore for a more laid-back feel.
 Or head to the North East to visit the Polynesian Cultural Center.

-Flights are running about $400 round trip on the West Coast, this can go up or down quite a bit,.
+Flights are running about $400 round trip on the West Coast, this can go up or down quite a bit, check our website for current flight costs.

-The Hawaii Tourism Authority's 2016 study of Oahu shows that lodging cost an average of $227 per for each night stayed.
-There are cheaper ways to stay such as visiting a friend, a hostel, cheap hotel, or camping.
-Of course there are more expensive places as well.
+The Hawaii Tourism Authority's 2016 study of Oahu shows that lodging cost an average of $227 per hotel room for each night stayed.
+There are cheaper ways to stay such as visiting a friend, a hostel, a cheap hotel, or camping.
+Of course, there are more expensive places as well.
 Remember to add on taxes which can be an average $30 a night, plus any hotel fees.

 Meals can vary depending upon your tastes and what you want to experience.
 We recommend estimating between $50-$100 a day per person.

-Your will run about $40 a day, but add more to that if you are planning to purchase insurance, or if you want a little nicer vehicle.
+Your rental car will run about $40 a day, but add more to that if you are planning to purchase insurance, or if you want a little nicer vehicle.

 For more details on budgeting for your Hawaiian trip, .